 Through his consulting company (Winter Court Consulting) Ken works with fast growth, entrepreneurial companies enabling them to transition to the next stage of their growth cycle.

 Best for cutting through the bullshit.
 On twitter @kward69

-Head of Talent at Kalo (previously known as Lystable).
-Prior to Kalo, Nick helped to build and grow two in-house recruitment functions from scratch, first at Chelsea Apps Factory and then at PropertyPartner.
-One of the new breed of Head of People, Nick looks after recruitment and HR in his role.
+Head of Talent at SuperAwesome.
+Prior to Kalo, Nick helped to build and grow three in-house recruitment functions at companies including Chelsea Apps Factory, PropertyPartner and Kola.
+One of the new breed of Head of People, Nick comes from a recruitment background but looks after recruitment and HR in his roles.

 Best for many things.
 On twitter: @yockandroll

 Organiser of HNLondon and previously ran Talent at companies like Lyst and StreetTeam.
 Just don’t call him a recruiter, he’s a “Freelance Head of Talent”.
 I’ve warned you.
 He’s also the founder of honest.work (a job board for startups and tech companies) — check it out if your a startup or tech company.

 Hung is the Founder/CEO of Workshape.io a new way to find talent, check it out or contact him to find out more.
 He’s probably best known for curating the hugley popular Recruiting Brainfood newsletter.
 If you haven’t subscribed already I highly recommend it.
 He has a wealth of knowledge and experience on hiring in startups having been a recruiter prior to creating Workshape.

 Best for his wealth of experience.
 On twitter @HungLee